 - You can create your setup quickly and more effectively as compared to traditional screen printing.

-- Very suitable for small batches and cost effective solution if you outsource the plastisol sheet printing.
+- Very suitable for small batches and cost-effective solution if you outsource the plastisol sheet printing.

 - You can create raised designs that add texture to your fabric.